jtimonen/vaes-for-music/README.md

 # Music creation using VAEs
 This is a project work for the 2019 course CS-E4890 Deep Learning in Aalto University.
-Generated new musical samples are in the `samples` directory, both in midi and mp3 format.
-Four representative samples are in the subfolder `samples/selected`.
+Generated new music can be found in the `samples` directory, both in midi and mp3 format.
 If you don't want to download the generated samples, you can listen to some examples also [here](https://soundcloud.com/user-297260498/sets/vae-music)!

 The main notebooks for training the models and generating music are
 * `1-vae.ipynb`